 - 7.3.1.
-A student has to earn the total credits specified in the curriculum of the programme, in order to be eligible to obtain the degree.
-However, if the student wishes, then he/she is permitted to earn more than the total number of credits prescribed in the curriculum. - 7.3.2.
-The number of credits, most students are expected to register for, in a semester, will be about 24 credits, so that they complete the programme within the specified duration of the programme.
-However, a student can register for a maximum of 27 credits (provided one 3-credit course is registered as a self-study course).
+A student has to earn the total credits specified in the curriculum of the respective programme of study, in order to be eligible to obtain the degree.
+However, if the student wishes, then he/she is permitted to earn more than the total number of credits prescribed in the curriculum (for eg. Minor specialization). - 7.3.2.
+The number of credits, most students are expected to register for, in a semester, will be about 20-24 credits, so that they complete the programme within the specified duration of the programme.
+However, a student can register for a maximum of 30 credits (provided one 3-credit course is registered as a self-study course).
 The minimum credits a student can register for, in a regular semester shall be 16.
+Normally

-Normally a student shall not be permitted to register for credits beyond/below these limits. - 7.3.3.
-Students shall register for the project work in the 6th semester only.
+- a student shall not be permitted to register for credits beyond/below these specified limits. - 7.3.3.
+Students shall register for the project work in the 7th and 8thsemester (or) 8thsemester only.